carvel-dev/carvel/site/content/blog/kapp-versioned-resource.md

 In this blog, we are going to learn how to use [kapp](https://carvel.dev/kapp/) to re-start or re-deploy the resources when their referenced resources get updated.

-## Deploy resources where one resource is being referenced by other:
+## Deploy resources where one resource is being referenced by other

-Let's consider a ConfigMap and a Deployment, where the ConfigMap is being referenced by the Deployment.
+Let's consider a ConfigMap and a deployment, where the ConfigMap is being referenced by the deployment.
 ```yaml
 ---
 apiVersion: v1